 Reporting of Concerns to Independent Directors

-The Company shall establish a method whereby interested parties may communicate directly with independent Directors of the Board either by email or by telephone, as set forth under the Corporate Governance section of the Company’s website at www.panhandleoilandgas.com.
-Information provided by email or telephone will be monitored by the Corporate Secretary and forwarded to the independent Directors.
+The Company shall establish a method whereby interested parties may communicate directly with independent directors either by email or by telephone, as set forth under the Corporate Governance section of the Company’s website at www.panhandleoilandgas.com.
+Information provided by email or telephone will be monitored by the Corporate Secretary and forwarded to the independent directors.

 Communication with Public and Stockholders

-Except in unusual circumstances or as required by committee charters or as requested by senior management, Directors are expected to follow the principle that senior management, as opposed to individual Directors, shall provide the public voice of the Company.
-Directors receiving inquiries from a member of the public, institutional investors, the press, customers, securities analysts, stockholders or others should refer the inquiries to the Chief Executive Officer or another appropriate officer of the Company.
+Except in unusual circumstances or as required by committee charters or as requested by senior management, directors are expected to follow the principle that senior management, as opposed to individual directors, shall provide the public voice of the Company.
+Directors receiving inquiries from a member of the public, institutional investors, the press, customers, securities analysts, stockholders or others should refer the inquiries to the Chief Executive Officer of the Company.

 The Chief Executive Officer is responsible for establishing effective communications with the Company’s stakeholder groups, i.e., stockholders, customers, company associates, communities, suppliers, creditors, governments, and corporate partners.
 It is the policy of the Company that management speaks for the Company.
 This policy does not preclude non-management Directors from meeting with stockholders, but it is preferable for any such meetings to be conducted with management present.

 The Board, with the assistance of the Governance and Nominating Committee, as appropriate, shall review these Corporate Governance Guidelines on an annual basis to determinate whether any changes are appropriate.